March 1, 2018

 In most states, a DACA recipient’s driver’s license may expire when his/her work authorization ends.
 People need to be cautious.
 Illinois law allows non-visa status individuals to obtain a Temporary Visitor Driver's License (TVDL).
 We encourage individuals to apply for these licenses.

-We highly encourage DACAmented individuals to seek a legal consultation to explore other potential forms of immigration relief.
+We highly encourage DACAmented individuals and individuals previously granted DACA to consult with a legal service provider about the possibility of renewing their DACA.
+We also encourage DACAmented individuals and their families to seek a legal consultation to explore other potential forms of immigration relief.
 NIJC has found that 14.3% of individuals screened for DACA eligibility were potentially eligible for more permanent forms of immigration relief.
 To schedule a legal consultation with NIJC, individuals can call 312.660.1370 or email firstname.lastname@example.org.